 Galway Golf Club has been in existence since 1895 when military men from the Connaught Rangers played on the first course at Renmore Barracks.
 The club moved soon after that to Gentian Hill before relocating again to Barna ten years later.
-The golf club’s third and final move took place twenty years later when they decamped to the Blackrock site.
+The golf club’s third and final move took place in the mid-1920s when it purchased the Blackrock site.

 The names Galway and O’Connor are inextricably linked in Irish golfing circles, as the course is where uncle Christy Snr and nephew Christy Jnr honed their skills.
 Both Ryder Cup men are Irish golfing legends and much revered in these parts.